My Recommendation: 3/10

 The World is Full of Useless gadgets

 Creating and selling any really valuable product takes time.
-And only YOU can do it properly.
+And only

 Just selling products without investing in their value is hurting everyone.
 With consumerism on the rise mindlessly selling products is harming our planet.